Jesse M. Keenan

 Keenan has previously advised on matters concerning the built environment for agencies of the U.S. government, governors, mayors, Fortune 500 companies, technology ventures, community enterprises and international NGOs.
-Keenan formerly served as the Area Head for Real Estate and Built Environment on the faculty of the Harvard Graduate School of Design; Fellow of Science, Technology and Public Policy at the Harvard Kennedy School of Government; and, as the Research Director of the Center for Urban Real Estate on the faculty of the Graduate School of Architecture, Planning and Preservation at Columbia University.
-Keenan is currently a Visiting Scholar at the Perry World House at the University of Pennsylvania.
+Keenan formerly served as the Area Head for Real Estate and Built Environment on the faculty of the Harvard Graduate School of Design; Fellow of Science, Technology and Public Policy at the Harvard Kennedy School of Government; as the Research Director of the Center for Urban Real Estate on the faculty of the Graduate School of Architecture, Planning and Preservation at Columbia University; and, as Visiting Scholar at the Perry World House at the University of Pennsylvania.
 Keenan currently serves as an elected Honorary Research Associate in Sustainable Finance at the Smith School of Enterprise and the Environment at Oxford University.

-Keenan is the author of NYC 2040: Housing the Next One Million New Yorkers (Columbia University Press, 2014) and Climate Adaptation Finance and Investment in California (Routledge, 2018), which was awarded Amazon's 'Best Of' Award for "The Best Business and Leadership Books of 2018."
+Keenan is the co-author of NYC 2040: Housing the Next One Million New Yorkers (Columbia University Press, 2014) and the author of Climate Adaptation Finance and Investment in California (Routledge, 2018), which is free in the public domain thanks to a generous investment by the Federal Reserve Bank of San Francisco.
 Keenan is the co-editor of the books, Blue Dunes: Climate Change by Design (2nd Edition)(Columbia University Press, 2017) and North American Climate Adaptation: Fostering Resilience and a Regional Capacity to Adapt (Springer, 2017), which was published in both English and German.
-With colleagues from the U.S. Army Corps of Engineers, Keenan is the co-editor of the forthcoming book, COVID-19, Systematic Risk and Resilience (Springer, 2021), which documents the contributions of the editors and their colleagues to support the national pandemic response.
+With colleagues from the U.S. Army Corps of Engineers, Keenan is the co-editor of the book, COVID-19: Systemic Risk and Resilience (Springer, 2021), which documents the contributions of the editors and their colleagues to support the national pandemic response.
 Keenan is also the co-author of a variety of design research monographs, including, Mobility Oriented Design: The Case for Miami’s Metrorail (Office of Urbanization, Harvard Graduate School of Design, 2019); Adapting Miami (Harvard Graduate School of Design, 2020), and Multiple Miamis (Harvard Graduate School of Design, 2020).

-Keenan been cited as an authority by national and international media, including on-air on Bloomberg TV, CBS News, CCTV (China), CNBC, DW-TV (Germany), Financial Times (U.K.), France 2 (France), KBS (Korea), NBC News, PBS, Reuters TV, TEDx, The Weather Channel, TVO (Canada), and Univision.
-Keenan’s research has been covered by global media, including The New York Times, The New York Times Magazine, The Wall Street Journal, The Economist, The New Yorker, CNN, Rolling Stone, Bloomberg News, Popular Science, MIT Technology Review, Businessweek, Fortune, BBC, Reuters, Associated Press, The Atlantic, The Guardian, Financial Times, Vice News, NPR, Slate, The American Prospect, The Weather Channel, Washington Post, Fox News, NBC News, ABC News, Huffington Post, Salon, Grist, Dezeen, Mother Jones, Fast Company, Wired, PBS NOVA, Sierra Magazine, Los Angeles Times, San Francisco Chronicle, Miami Herald, Scientific American and the Discovery Network.
-Keenan has an Erdős number of 4.
+Keenan been cited as an authority by national and international media, including on-air on ABC News, Bloomberg TV, CBS News, CCTV (China), CNBC, CNN, Discovery Channel, DW-TV (Germany), Financial Times (U.K.), France 2 (France), KBS (Korea), NBC News, MSNBC, PBS, Reuters TV, The Weather Channel, TVO (Canada), Fox Weather, and Univision.
+Keenan’s research has been widely covered in the global media, including The New York Times, The New York Times Magazine, The Wall Street Journal, The Economist, The New Yorker, TIME Magazine, CNN, Rolling Stone, Bloomberg News, Popular Science, MIT Technology Review, MSNBC, Businessweek, Fortune, BBC, Reuters, Associated Press, The Atlantic, The Guardian, The Telegraph, Financial Times, Vice News, NPR, Slate, The American Prospect, The Weather Channel, Washington Post, Fox News, NBC News, ABC News, Huffington Post, Salon, Grist, Dezeen, Mother Jones, Fast Company, Wired, PBS NOVA, Sierra Magazine, Los Angeles Times, San Francisco Chronicle, Houston Chronicle, Miami Herald, Scientific American and the Discovery Network.

-From 2018-2020, Keenan served as a Visiting Scholar at the Federal Reserve Bank of San Francisco (FRBSF) where he led the bank’s first major research initiative in climate adaptation.
+From 2018-2020, Keenan served as a Visiting Scholar at the Federal Reserve Bank of San Francisco (FRBSF) where he led the bank’s first major research initiative in climate adaptation and community development.
 This research culminated in the edited volume, Strategies to Address Climate Change Risk in Low- and Moderate-Income Communities (FRBSF, 2019), which The New York Times described “one of the most specific and dire accountings of the dangers posed to businesses and communities in the United States —a threat so significant that the nation’s central bank seems increasingly compelled to address it”(October 17, 2019).
-From 2019-2020, Keenan served as a Special Government Employee Advisor to the U.S. Commodity Futures Trading Commission (CFTC) where he co-led research efforts evaluating the impacts of climate change on financial stability.
-In this capacity, he served as an elected co-editor of the publication, Managing Climate Risk in the U.S. Financial System (CFTC, 2020), which, according to The Wall Street Journal, “[was] the first of its kind from a federal financial regulator”(September 9, 2020).
+From 2019-2021, Keenan served as a Special Government Employee Advisor to the U.S. Commodity Futures Trading Commission (CFTC) where he co-led research efforts evaluating the impacts of climate change on financial stability.
+In this capacity, he served as an elected co-editor of the landmark publication, Managing Climate Risk in the U.S. Financial System (CFTC, 2020), which, according to The Wall Street Journal, “[was] the first of its kind from a federal financial regulator”(September 9, 2020).

-Keenan was among the first scholars to study the relationship between climate change and real estate, including the first to publish peer reviewed evidence of the existence of a climate change signal in a real estate market and in a mortgage market.
+Keenan was among the first scholars to study the relationship between climate change and real estate and was among the first to publish peer reviewed evidence of the existence of a climate change signal in a real estate market and in a mortgage market.
 Among other contributions, Keenan coined the term 'Climate Gentrification.'
 Keenan’s theory of Climate Gentrification has gone on to shape a global discourse on the relationship between climate change, social equity and applied economics.
 Keenan also developed the concepts of “Bluelining” and the “Climate Intelligence Arms Race,” which have framed active domestic and international policy conversations concerning the role and distributional impact of market-based adaptation.

 Keenan is a Certified Planner with the American Institute of Certified Planners (AICP), a Fellow of the Forum + Institute for Urban Design, and was previously a Pension Real Estate Association (PREA) Scholar and a Visiting Fellow at the Harvard Joint Center for Housing Studies.
 Keenan serves as an advisor to Silicon Valley technology firm of Jupiter Intelligence and the climate services technology firms Forerunner based in New York City and ClimateCheck based in Berkeley, California.
 Keenan holds degrees in the law (J.D., LL.M.) and science (M.Sc.) of real estate and the built environment, including a Ph.D. from the Delft University of Technology.